Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Both types of salmon are low in mercury and tend to be low in PCBs (toxins which may increase the risk of cancer), although wild salmon may have even lower amounts of PCBs than farmed salmon.
 Of course, amounts of omega-3s and contaminants can be affected by many variables in both wild and farmed salmon, particularly the food which is fed to farmed salmon.

 A standard serving of salmon provides about 2 to 5 times as much omega-3 as a regular fish oil capsule.
-Although fish oil in supplements is normally less contaminated than fish meat, the contamination levels in salmon are fairly low to begin and generally not of great concern.
+Although fish oil in supplements is normally less contaminated than fish meat, the contamination levels in salmon are fairly low to begin with and generally not of great concern.